Terradue/doc-tep-geohazards/source/tutorials/stamps-ps.rst

 If you have a working matlab environment, you can treat the downloaded folder as if you would have processed it locally.

 The most computer intensive processing steps of StaMPS are 2 & 3.
 Those are for the preliminary selection of stable scatterers.
-If you are not happy with your results, it is however recommended to start with step 4 or higher i.e.
+If you are not happy with your results, it is however recommended to start with step 4 or higher i.e.:

 .. code-block:: matlab